arshk123/410-Final-Project/README.md

 7.745075112443779
 ```

 It's infeasible to use the recommender unless you have the database set up properly and it actually has some data in it.
 Once you do, we have included the code to get recommendations below.
+Upon creation of a new Recommender object, the whole database is
+queried and the recommender is retrained and evaluated, all recommendations are then inserted into the database recommendations table.
+The reason we did it this way is because we know we don't have too much data, and we wanted to ensure the most up to date
+recommendations are given to our users.
+As such, we wrote this recommender such that whenever a recommendation isn't found in the database e.g. a new user signs up, we reevaluate the recommendations to update them.

 ```python
 >>> import recommender